 Publisher : ERA Publications Pty Ltd

 Year of Publication : 2002

-This book is well illustrated and is written in simple English.
+The text of the book is simple and the story’s ending is funny.
 It is suitable for P.1 to P.2 students.

 Publisher : Puffin Books

 Year of Publication : 2010

 Apart from Disney stories, I would recommend this book to the girls who are interested in princess fairy tales.
 As the story is similar to Cinderella, it is easy for children to understand and could be used in lessons on fairy tales.